-- Staff understood their roles and responsibilities and expectations of staff were clearly communicated by managers through meetings and supervisions.
-For example, CQC inspections at other services operated by the provider and used supervisions and appraisals to discuss their expectations of staff and the support they could provide the member of staff to support their development. - Senior staff, the deputy manager and the registered manager carried out quality audits of the service.
+• Staff understood their roles and responsibilities and expectations of staff were clearly communicated by managers through meetings and supervisions.
+The registered manager discussed their expectations of staff and the support they could provide the member of staff to support their development.

+• Senior staff, the deputy manager and the registered manager carried out quality audits of the service.
 These audits provided an overview of the home and the support the registered manager and the provider could provide.
-For example, audits covered areas such as maintenance and people's care and support records - The management carried out checks on people's daily finances and management of medicine processes within the home.
+For example, audits covered areas such as maintenance and people's care and support records.
+For example, audits on people's records identified some issues in the consistency of staff recording, this was addressed following one audit.

+• The management carried out checks on people's daily finances and management of medicine processes within the home.
 Any shortfalls were addressed through action plans.
-People's medicines and finances were checked frequently which meant people were protected from the risk of unsafe management of their medicines and financial abuse.
+People's medicines and finances were checked frequently which meant people were protected from the risk of unsafe management of their medicines and from financial abuse.

-- A representative of the provider carried out bi monthly regulation visits.
+• A representative of the provider carried out bi-monthly regulation visits.
 These covered all areas of quality in the home and tied into the how CQC inspects each service.
 These visits provided guidance and support and sought the views of people and staff.
 Where shortfalls or concerns had been identified, clear actions or recommendations were made.
-For example, one visit identified that where accidents or incidents had occurred the investigation and outcome of these incidents had not always been documented.
-Staff views informed changes and recommendations.
-For example, staff discussions had led to a recommendation for all staff to receive diabetes training.
-This recommendation had been acted upon. - The registered manager was aware of regulatory requirements and had consistently notified us when required to do so. - The registered manager was also the registered manager for other similar size services operated by the provider.
-The registered manager ensured ideas and lessons were shared between all services to promote effectively development.
+For example, one visit identified areas were the observation of staff practices and the competencies of staff in relation to medicines required additional work.
+Following this visit action was taken to address these shortfalls.

+• The registered manager was aware of regulatory requirements and had consistently notified us when required to do so.

+• The registered manager and provider ensured ideas and lessons were shared between all services to promote effective development.